Dino04-cyber/OSVJOV233_FTC2306_GroupB_OsvaldinoJovete_DWA_CAPSTONE/README.md

 ### Deployment

 The project is deployed using Netlify.
-You can access the live version [here](sloptify.netlify.app ).
+You can access the live version [Sloptify](https://sloptify.netlify.app/) .

 ## Known Issues